The Coronavirus Crisis (Part 3)

 Covid vs Climate Change

 It may seem like a distant memory now, but think back, if you can, to 2019.
-This year was, in my opinion, one of the first in which climate change was really being pushed to the top of the political agenda.
+This year was, in my opinion, one of the first in which climate change was really being pushed to the top of the political agenda, thanks in no small part to Greta Thunberg, school climate strikes, and Extinction Rebellion.
 It seemed to me that people and politicians had finally realised that it was an imminent threat to life on Earth, and there were some early but promising steps being taken to try and tackle it.

 But then something called coronavirus, or covid-19, happened.
 All of a sudden, humanity was halted in its tracks by an invisible enemy – one that is neither alive nor dead.
 One crisis superseded the other in importance.
 Climate change was pushed to the back of our collective minds.